What do you really know about Depression and Anxiety?

 the monk a hatred for the place, a hatred for his very life itself.”

-Many of the desert monks found themselves in the same place as my friend.
 Work in the morning, but by noon, they despised the repetitive nature of chores or work.

 After some time in this condition, they felt little zeal for life.
-Prayer stopped, sleeping increased, and they felt numb.
-Eventually, they despised life itself as they spiraled into a dark

 This condition can even begin due to traumatic events in one’s life.
 Norris — no stranger to suffering and pain — tragically lost her husband, but instead of spiraling into depression, she found